WHO is Whitespace Writers for?

 WHAT do I get out of the workshop?

-Throughout a 10-week workshop, you will have written between 15-20 (sometimes more if there's time) new pieces of writing ripe for expansion.
+Throughout each workshop, you will have written between 12-20 (sometimes more if there's time) new pieces of writing ripe for expansion.
 You will have learned how to edit them to make them sound as much like you as possible, and as strong, clear, and crisp as possible.
 You will have learned what your voice sounds like, what people love in your writing, and perhaps even what form fits it best (poetry? flash fiction? journalism?).
 You will have tapped into memories, voices, thoughts, and dreams you probably didn't know were inside you.
 You will have been surprised by how a prompt can spark something so different in two different writers.
 You will have been shocked at the voices that came out of you on the page.
 You will have overcome fears that stopped you from writing.
 You will have learned how to liberate yourself to the discipline of writing.
 You will have read your piece at a coffee & reading night designed to celebrate your writing to your friends and family.
 You will have birthed new stories into the world that would never have existed without you.
 You might even start to call yourself a writer...